Co-Mo Connect provides internet, TV, and home phone service to over 27,000 homes and businesses in the Central Missouri Area.

 Local Channel Broadcast stations are delivered based upon your service location address and designated market area as determined by Neilsen Company.
 Most subscribers will receive local channels from Jefferson City/Columbia.
 However, there are exceptions for our subscribers located in Camden and Benton Counties.
 Camden County subscribers will be receiving all of their local channels from the Springfield network except KOLR (the Springfield CBS channel).
 These members will receive KRCG, CBS channel from Jefferson City/Columbia.
 Benton County subscribers will receive all of their local channels from the Springfield network except KOLR (the Springfield CBS channel).
 They will receive KCTV5, the CBS channel from Kansas City.
 For more information, see page four of the TV Quick Start Guide.

-Fox Sports Midwest (Included in the Complete package) predominately features the St. Louis Cardinals.
+Bally Sports Midwest (included in the Complete package) predominately features the St. Louis Cardinals.
 If the Cardinals are not playing, the Royals can be featured on this channel.
-However, we will also offer Fox Sports Midwest Plus which will broadcast Royals games if both teams are playing at the same time.
+However, we will also offer Bally Sports Midwest Plus, which will broadcast Royals games if both teams are playing at the same time.

 These are wireless bands.
 A wireless band is simply the frequency (or electronic pulses per second) at which the signal is sent.
 One GHz = 1,000,000,000 cycles per second.
 Since 2.4 GHz is extremely common, it is usually crowded.
 Everything from baby monitors to cordless phones to even microwave ovens can cause interference in this band.
 It is possible to reduce interference by switching to a different channel.
 We will review this next.
 When possible, try to use 5 GHz, as your likelihood of experiencing interference (slower speeds) will be significantly reduced.
 5 GHz is slowly gaining traction, but does not suffer from the extreme congestion as 2.4 GHz.